rphovley/node-api-gcae-gcsql-tenancy/README.md

 - Run `yarn` to install dependencies
 - Run `yarn start-db` to the postgres db container
 - Go to the `knex` directory and run `knex migrate:latest` to run db migrations.
+- From the `knex` directory run `knex seed:run` to run seeds for basic data.
 - Run `yarn start` to start the api.
 This will also compile typescript into javascript and watch for any changes.

 ## Linting